emuell/afseq/docs/generate/README.md

 ---

-Alternatively, if you have vscode installed, open the afseq `./docs` folder and use the provided build task to build the API and the book:
+Alternatively, if you have vscode installed, open the pattrns `./docs` folder and use the provided build task to build the API and the book:

 - `build: API Docs`: compiles and runs the API docs generator
 - `build: book`: compiles the mdbook